top of page

 Laura Vicuña

 After Laura's father died when she was three, her family moved to Argentina to attend a Catholic school, which was taken care of the Salesian Sisters of St. John Bosco.
 It was a big sacrifice for her because she had to board at the school, away from her dear mother.
 But the presence of the Sisters, a solid education and especially the daily sacrifice of the Mass made her a follower of Christ every child and adult should admire.
 To save her mother from sin, Laura also made the greatest act of charity, and offered her life to save the soul of another.
-The book is meant to show what a blessing a Catholic school is to a child.
+The book shows what a blessing a Catholic school is to a child.

 cover.bmp